ChainAgnostic/CAIPs/CAIPs/caip-74.md

 Also, as per [CAIP-122]() specificaction,`iat`, `nbf`, and `exp` are encoded as [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) `date-time`, which could include milliseconds precision.

 The signature in essence is just bytes, but we have to give a hint on how the signature verification should work.
 The signature verification type is referenced from methods that are listed as possible within the [CAIP-122]() namespace.

-For example, for EIP-155 chains,
-- `eip191` indicates that that signature is made by an Ethereum [externally owned account](https://www.ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#externally-owned-accounts-eoas) (EOA),
-- `eip1271` indicates that the signature is made by an Etereum [contract account](https://www.ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#contract-accounts) (like Gnosis Safe or Argent); the verification should be done according to [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).

 ```
 type Signature struct {